← Back to NotchPad Mac clipboard history and snippets

 Need Plain clipboard manager NotchPad

-Remember copied text Yes Yes, with search, pin, and merge
+Remember copied text Yes Yes, with search, pin, merge, and visible copy actions

-Reusable snippets Sometimes, often separate from history Built into the same capture surface
+Reusable snippets Sometimes, often separate from history Built into the same notes and clipboard app

 Apple Notes access No Browse, search, and edit through macOS automation